GET IN TOUCH

 Business Tax Lien Resolution Example

 A retail operator falls behind on monthly sales tax returns during a difficult financial period.
-The Department of Revenue files a notice of lien as part of standard collections procedures.
+The Department of Revenue files a notice of tax lien as part of standard collections procedures under SDCL 10-59.
 The business owner contacts the department, reviews the outstanding balance, and arranges payment through available funds.
-Following full payment, the lien receives release within the guaranteed thirty-day timeframe, allowing continued operations without encumbrances.
+Upon full payment, the lien is released within the guaranteed 30-day timeframe, allowing continued operations without encumbrances.

 Property Tax Lien Example

 A homeowner experiences financial hardship and misses property tax payments for two consecutive years.
-The county treasurer follows statutory procedures for delinquent taxes, filing a lien against the real property.
+Because real property taxes create a statutory lien under South Dakota law, a lien attaches to the property automatically.
 When attempting to refinance, the property owner discovers the situation and immediately contacts the county treasurer's office.
-The county releases the lien properly after paying all back taxes, penalties, and interest.
+After paying all back taxes, penalties, and interest through the county, the property tax obligation is cleared.

 Tax Deed Process Example

 Following three years of unpaid property taxes, county officials initiate tax deed proceedings as authorized under South Dakota law.
 The property owner receives statutory notice of the impending action and the redemption period deadline.
-Recognizing the risk of losing ownership to the government or a winning bidder at tax sale, the owner secures payment through family assistance and prevents transfer.
+Recognizing the risk of losing ownership, the owner secures payment through family assistance and prevents transfer before the deadline passes.

 Important Deadlines and Timeframes